The Best Insomnia Gadget: a White-Noise Machine

 Before I started sleeping better, I was involved in an accident -- non-fatal, fortunately -- caused by me being too sleepy to respond fast enough to a road hazard.
 And I hate to think (or admit) how many times I basically drove off the road due to a lack of sleep the night before, only to be brought back by the rumble strips under my wheels.
 That's scary, and I think you have had the same experience.

-Since I got this unit, though, I fall asleep faster and sleep longer.
+Since I got , though, I fall asleep faster and sleep longer.
 If I travel and forget to bring my white noise machine with me, I am immediately reminded of how things used to be.
-I have spent several nights lying awake in a hotel room or at relatives, kicking myself for forgetting to pack the one thing that helps me get to sleep every night.
+I have spent several nights lying awake in a hotel room or at relatives, kicking myself for forgetting to pack the one thing that helps me get to sleep every night. this white noise machine

 The Marpac Story -- How a Dog Dish Changed the Way You Sleep